FREE BUDGET WORKSHEET!

 If you struggle to find inexpensive but still valuable gifts for everyone on your list, this is just for you.

-There are dozens of styles and colors to choose from ~ my favorite tip is to choose one in a color that matches the home of the person you're giving them to so they can use them either out and about as a scarf, or in their home as a throw over a cozy chair or even a table runner.
-(That's my favorite way to use them myself!)
+Since there is SO many options, my favorite tip is to choose one in a color that matches the home of the person you’re giving them to so they can use them either out and about as a scarf, or in their home as a throw over a cozy chair or even a table runner.
+(That’s my favorite way to use them myself!).

-- Added cinnamon ornaments that Reagan made (these are SO easy to make and your kids will love gifting their teacher with something they created themselves!
-Learn how to make them HERE)
+• Added cinnamon ornaments (these are SO easy to make and your kids will love gifting their teacher with something they created themselves!)

 You can also attach a gift card if you’d like (Starbucks or Amazon are great for teachers!)